Jordan Hicks (American football): 2015

 In Week 6, Hicks made his third career start in place of Mychal Kendricks and collected a season-high ten solo tackles in a 27–7 victory over the New York Giants.
-On November 8, 2015, he made seven combined tackles, deflected a pass, an interception, and scored his first career touchdown during a 33–27 overtime victory at the Dallas Cowboys.
+On November 8, 2015, he made seven combined tackles, deflected a pass, collected an interception, and scored his first career touchdown during a 33–27 overtime victory at the Dallas Cowboys.
 He scored his first career touchdown after intercepting quarterback Matt Cassel and returning it 67 yards in the fourth quarter.
 Unfortunately, he left the game in the fourth quarter after suffering an apparent pectoral injury.
-On November 9, 2015, the Philadelphia Eagles placed Hicks on injured reserve after it was discovered he suffered a torn pectoral.
+On November 9, 2015, the Eagles placed Hicks on injured reserve after it was discovered he suffered a torn pectoral.
 At the time of the injury, Hicks led the team in tackles.
 Hicks finished his rookie season with 50 combined tackles (43 solo), three pass deflections, two interceptions, a sack, and a touchdown in eight games and five starts.
-The Philadelphia Eagles finished the season 7–9, and head coach Chip Kelly was fired after Week 16.
+The Eagles finished the season 7–9, and head coach Chip Kelly was fired after Week 16.

 2016

 Hicks entered training camp slated as the starting middle linebacker, but saw competition from veteran Stephen Tulloch.
-The Philadelphia Eagles opted to change to a base 4-3 defense and had Hicks take over middle linebacker after DeMeco Ryans retired.
+The Eagles opted to change to a base 4-3 defense and had Hicks take over middle linebacker after DeMeco Ryans retired.
 Head coach Doug Pederson named Hicks the starting middle linebacker to begin the regular season.

-Hicks started the Philadelphia Eagles' season-opener against the Cleveland Browns and recorded four solo tackles and deflected a pass in their 29–10 victory.
-On October 23, 2016, he collected a season-high 11 combined tackles, defended two passes, and sacked Minnesota Vikings' quarterback Sam Bradford in the Eagles' 21–10 victory.
+Hicks started the Eagles' season-opener against the Cleveland Browns and recorded four solo tackles and deflected a pass in their 29–10 victory.
+On October 23, 2016, he collected a season-high 11 combined tackles, defended two passes, and sacked Minnesota Vikings quarterback Sam Bradford in the Eagles' 21–10 victory.
 The following week, Hicks made six combined tackles, deflected a pass, and made his first interception of the season on a pass attempt by Cowboys' quarterback Dak Prescott during a 29–23 loss.
 In Week 9, he collected seven combined tackles, two pass deflections, and intercepted Giants' quarterback Eli Manning to set up a potential game-winning touchdown in their 28–23 loss.
 On January 1, 2017, Hicks made five solo tackles, deflected two passes, and had his first multi-interception game after picking off Mark Sanchez two times during a 27–13 win over the Cowboys.
 He finished the season with 85 combined tackles (58 solo), 11 pass deflections, five interceptions, and one sack in 16 games and 16 starts.